sohamdats/DFNetOnnxCPP/readme.md

 ./audioCPPNoiseRemoval /Users/folder/audioCPPNoiseRemoval/denoiser_model.onnx /Users/folder/audioCPPNoiseRemoval/Kal_Ho_Na_ho_Deb.wav ../enhanced_audio.wav
 ```

+Note:
-Note: The input audio files should be in "wav" format and sample rate should be 48000 Hz.
-If the sampling rate is not 48000 Hz, the resample code in resample.py in the repo can be used to upsample the audio file.
+1. The input audio files should be in "wav" format.
+2. Sample rate should be 48000 Hz.
+Use **resample.py** to upsample if sr is not 48k.

 **Future Work**